sharat87/sharats.me/posts/2020-03-22-the-magic-of-autohotkey-2.md

     explorer and using OLE objects for office applications.
 ---

-In the previous part of *The Magic of AutoHotkey*, we looked at automating small pieces of routine tasks with various applications, as well as identifying things that could be done better with a quick hotkey.
+In the previous part of [The Magic of AutoHotkey][prev-article], we looked at automating small pieces of routine tasks with various applications, as well as identifying things that could be done better with a quick hotkey.
 This is the next chapter of the story.
 In this article, I'll show you how I tamed the stock file explorer as well as connecting to office applications with OLE to provide additional rich functionality.

 [TOC]